 Years of racism and discrimination across all segments of society-the housing market, labor market, financial industry, educational systems, criminal justice, and other areas-have prevented people of color from building wealth on the same level as white families.
 Black Americans account for 13 percent of the U.S. population but only 4 percent of the country's wealth.
-The median Black household holds only 2 percent of the wealth of the median white household.19 Boosting total Black wealth to be proportionate with the share of the population would require an additional \$10 trillion.20 Or put another way, if Black and Hispanic wealth continue to grow at the same rate they have since the 1980s, it will take Black households 228 years and Hispanic families 84 years to reach white households' current wealth levels.21 Asian, American Indian, Alaska Native, Native Hawaiian, and other Pacific Islander households also face barriers to wealth building, but due to smaller population size and diversity within these communities, it is difficult to produce nationally representative data.
+The median Black household holds only 2 percent of the wealth of the median white household.
+Black household holds only 2 percent of the wealth of the population would require an additional \$10 trillion.
+Or put another way, if Black and Hispanic wealth continue to grow at the same rate they have since the 1980s, it will take Black households 228 years and Hispanic families 84 years to reach white households' current wealth levels.
+Asian, American Indian, Alaska Native, Native Hawaiian, and other Pacific Islander households also face barriers to wealth building, but due to smaller population size and diversity within these communities, it is difficult to produce nationally representative data.